fractalate/math/research/polynomial_roots/README.md

 S(P) = \bigcup_{\rho \in P} \rho
 $$

+which is the set of roots from all the root pairs in $P$.
 We are concerned with the behavior of

 $$
 \lim_{n \rightarrow \infty} S(H_n)